Outreach & Engagement Council

 To strategically champion engagement at MSU through outreach, leadership, and service to fulfill the land-grant mission.

-Recipients have proposed outreach and engagement activities involving faculty, students, and staff in partnership with local and regional constituents to address the needs of citizens in Montana and beyond.
+The Montana State University Outreach and Engagement Council (OEC) invites proposals for FY23 Outreach and Engagement Seed Grant funds.
+The program goal is to promote engagement activities that involve faculty, students and staff in partnership with local and regional constituents to address the needs of citizens in Montana and beyond.

 Areas of Responsibility

 - Guides involvement in outreach, engagement, and leadership activities through systematic assessment, reporting, and policy development to fulfill the commitments of a Carnegie Community Engaged Institution.